aerospike/act/README.md

 use microseconds, no means use milliseconds.
 If this field is left out, the default is no.

+**record-bytes-range-max**
+If set, simulate a range of record sizes from record-bytes up to record-bytes-range-max.
+Therefore if set, it must be larger than record-bytes and smaller than or equal to large-block-op-kbytes.
+The simulation models a linear distribution of sizes within the range.
+The default record-bytes-range-max is 0, meaning no range -- model all records with size record-bytes.

 **large-block-op-kbytes**
 Size written and read in each
 large-block write and large-block read operation respectively, in Kbytes.